bugnificent/security-test/README.md

 ## Purpose

-The purpose of this file is to provide a record of TLS handshakes for the domain `yusufasik.com`, which can be useful for:
+The purpose of this file is to provide a record of TLS handshakes for the domain `yusufasik.com`, along with automated security scan reports. which can be useful for:

 - **Security analysis**: Inspecting how the TLS handshake is conducted for this domain and whether there are any security concerns.
 - **Network troubleshooting**: Understanding the communication process and identifying potential issues with HTTPS connections.
 - **Compliance and auditing**: Ensuring the domain is using secure protocols and certificates for encrypted communication.
+- **Vulnerability assessment**: Using ZAP and Checkmarx reports to identify and remediate security risks in the application and network communication.

 ## How to Use

-To view the data:
+### Viewing the Wireshark JSON Data:

 1. Open the JSON file in any JSON viewer or text editor.
 2. Examine the details of the TLS handshake, focusing on the fields related to the `SNI` and cipher suites.
 3. Use the file for further analysis of SSL/TLS handshake security or to investigate specific network requests involving the domain `yusufasik.com`.

+### Interpreting the ZAP Report

+- The ZAP report is an .html file that provides detailed insights into potential security issues, such as:

+1.

 ### Example of a Typical Entry